 Sujal is the co-founder of Nautilus Biotechnology, a life sciences company working to create a platform technology for quantifying and unlocking the complexity of the proteome.
 Nautilus’ mission is to democratize access to the proteome and, in doing so, enable fundamental advancements across human health and medicine.

-Sujal founded Isilon Systems in 2001, a storage company that built for the future of unstructured, file-based data, which required a new storage paradigm.
-In 2006, Isilon completed one of the most successful IPOs of the year.
-From 2007 to 2010, Sujal led Isilon through a period of profound growth, improving operating margins from -37.5% to +20%.
+Sujal founded Isilon Systems in 2001, a storage company built for the future of unstructured, file-based data, which (at that time) required a fundamentally new storage paradigm.
+In 2006, Isilon completed one of the most successful initial public offerings of the year.
+From 2007 to 2010, Sujal, as CEO, led Isilon during a period of rapid growth, improving operating margins from -37.5% to +20%.

 Prior to EMC and Isilon, Sujal served in various engineering roles at RealNetworks, Inc., in part as the chief architect behind the company’s second-generation core media delivery system.

 Sujal holds nineteen patents in the areas of storage, networking, and media delivery and five patents for innovations related to the development of Nautilus Biotechnology’s technology.
 He is a well-known speaker on entrepreneurship and has received a variety of industry awards.
 Currently, Sujal serves on the board of directors at Qumulo and Rainier Scholars and helps direct the philanthropic efforts of his family’s foundation.
 He graduated from the University of Maryland College Park in 1996 with a degree in computer science.